People at Two Echo

 John and Karen and their two children have lived at Two Echo for thirteen years in three different Two Echo houses.
 John is an Episcopal priest at St. Mark’s Church in Waterville; Karen works with the Refugee Resettlement Program in Portland and Lewiston.
 As a family they enjoy camping and frequent excursions to nearby White’s Beach to beat the summer heat.

-Katie and Rob and their two children (22 and 19) live in the Two Echo home that Rob and his crew built in 1998.
+Katie and Rob and their two children live in the Two Echo home that Rob and his crew built in 1998.
 Rob has a building business.
 Katie is a former elementary school teacher who writes children’s books, including two that have been published.
 Their household includes numerous animals including a dog, angora goats, and several chickens.
 Together and separately they enjoy such activities as walking and skiing in the Two Echo woods, camping, soccer, making crafts, playing music, and cooking.

 Jean came to Maine after having lived in New Hampshire, Kentucky, Vermont, Massachusetts and New York.
 During earlier years in her life, Jean raised four children, taught school, ran for local political office, raised chickens, canned vegetables and dabbled in designing her future “dream houses.”
 Jean is just down the pedestrian lane from her daughter, Katie (mentioned above), and her delightful grandchildren.